fluiddyn/transonic/doc/examples/row_sum/txt.rst

     row_sum_loops        0.27 s
     row_sum_transpose    0.76 s

-The fastest solutions are in this case the implementation with loops and the Numba and Pythran backends.
+The fastest solutions are in this case the implementation with explicit loops with the Numba and Pythran backends.

 As usual, Pythran gives quite good results with the high-level implementation, but in this case, it is still more than twice slower than the implementation with loops.

+There are rooms for improvements of the Cython backend (in particular, :code:`@cython.boundscheck(False) @cython.wraparound(False)` are currently not used), which could explain the lower performance of Cython.

 Just-in-time compilation
 ------------------------